 Please note that brass by nature will tarnish but this is not rust.
-Hence, brass tarnish may stain light-coloured webbing and white dog fur.
-Fret not, it can all be washed away and it is non-toxic.
-To make your brass hardware shiny again, soak in lemon juice for a minute or two.
-For quick shine, soak a rag in lemon juice and wipe the hardware.
+Hence, brass tarnish may stain light-coloured webbing.
+Cleaning will lighten the brass stains.
+Sometimes brass may stain white dogs fur, but fret not, it can all be washed away and it is non-toxic.
+To restore brass to its shine, take a slice of lemon and rub the juice on the brass.
 Brass is great because there is no plated coat, so dragging it along the ground will not damage the gold colour.
 It is the most durable of the three.

 Black hardware is a layer of black coat that is plated onto brass.
 If you are particular about aesthetics, this will be perfect for many colour combinations.
 However, this hardware choice will mean you have to "baby" it as it will scratch if it drags on rough surfaces (like the concrete ground).
 The black coating may come off at abrasion points (such as D rings & snaps) and reveal the golden brass underneath.

 Silver hardware will stay nice and shiny, as it is nickel plated brass.
-The nickel is unlike black even though it is plated, it is more durable and not so fragile.
-The nickel plating will not be easily scratched and it is a great choice as an in between of brass and black.
+The nickel is unlike black even though it is plated, it is more durable.
+The nickel plating will not be easily scratched at abrasion points and it is a great choice as an in between of brass and black.